Kurt Hoelzl

 Using a stomping basket to catch fish in Vietnam

-Fishing with a stomping basket is a traditional craft that has been practiced in Vietnam for centuries.
+Fishing with a stomping basket has been a traditional craft in Vietnam for centuries.
 Postcards from the French colonial era depict this unique fishing method as a typical way for locals to catch fish.
-While similar techniques…
+While similar techniques exist in other…

 Giant Snakehead fishing in Thailand